dsohk/rancher-devsecops-workshop/docs/part-1.md

 2) Seoul      4) Sydney	    6) Quit
 ```

-Choose the region closiest to you to continue your lab setup.
+Choose the region closest to you to continue your lab setup.
 The script will then
 a) Provision VMs on your AWS account with region you picked,
-b) Configure firewall rules of these VMs,
+b) Configure firewall rules for these VMs,
 c) Download AWS SSH keypair to your local folder to access to these VMs, and
 d) Create shortcut files for you to access to the VMs in your lab environment.
 e) Install Kubernetes tools (`Kubectl` & `helm`)